Mobina-Daneshparvar/cancer-immune-dynamics/README.md

 3. **Phase-Like Diagram Generation**
    - Visualization of system behavior under different treatment regimens.
 The x-axis represents chemotherapy exposure duration, and the y-axis represents either immune boosting duration or drug-free periods within each cycle.
    - Tumor fate after a specified simulation period is color-coded:
-     - **Red**: Tumor escape
+     - **Red**: Tumor Escape
-     - **Blue**: Dormancy
+     - **Blue**: Tumor Dormancy
-     - **Green**: Tumor elimination
+     - **Green**: Tumor Elimination

 4. **Comparative Analysis**
-   - Scripts to compare the "escape regions" (red areas) across different simulation conditions, as described in Section 3 of the article.
+   - Scripts to compare the "escape regions" (red areas) across different simulation conditions, as described in Section 3.

 ## Requirements

-- MATLAB R2020b or later (earlier versions may also work but are untested)
+- MATLAB R2021b (earlier or later versions may also work but are untested)
 - Optimization Toolbox (for `lsqcurvefit`)
 - Basic knowledge of MATLAB scripting